- What is the population of Protestant students at Wesleyan?

 The Protestant Chaplain performs pre-marital counseling and officiates weddings for students, faculty, staff and those outside the Wesleyan community (particularly if Memorial Chapel is the venue for the nuptials).
 The Protestant Chaplain is also available for baptisms, blessings, and other services to commemorate life events.

 - Does the Protestant Chaplain perform weddings?

 Yes, the Protestant Chaplain performs pre-marital counseling and officiates weddings for students, faculty, staff and those outside the Wesleyan Community (particularly if Memorial Chapel is the venue for the nuptials).
-Please contact her via e-mail at email@example.com for additional information.
+Please contact her via e-mail at tmehrmuska(at)wesleyan.edu for more information.